berlin-ab/cexpect/README.md

 * Self-tested.
 No additional frameworks.
 * No magic.
 No #include of c files, or use of macros for assertions.
 * Should be useable in isolated unit tests and also in integrated system tests.
+* Report only one passing test per test function

 ## Planned improvements